18F/before-you-ship/_pages/infrastructure.md

   - /infrastructure/common-questions/
 ---

-At some point, you're going to want to move the system you are building into production.
-You should decide the final destination of your system early on in the project.
-If you're building a site that has no server-side code, your options are [cloud.gov](#cloudgov-1) or [Federalist](#federalist).
-If you're going to host server-side code, you should aim to deploy to [cloud.gov](#cloudgov).
-You can also deploy to [TTS-managed infrastructure as a service (IaaS)](#infrastructure-as-a-service-iaas) directly, but your life will be harder.
+At some point, you're going to want to deploy your system.
+You have a good idea of the final destination of your system early on in the project. **If you're building [a site that has no server-side code](#static-sites), aim to use [Federalist](#federalist).
+If you're going to host server-side code, aim to deploy to [cloud.gov](#cloudgov).** You can also deploy to [TTS-managed infrastructure as a service (IaaS)](#infrastructure-as-a-service-iaas) directly, but your life will be harder.
 For GSA systems, see [comparison of hosting options](https://docs.google.com/spreadsheets/d/1TTu6R9vKOR5eiyC0tjF5XfaM9ozVp0FMoKDn_ZJOxG8/edit#gid=0).

-Whichever option you choose, you should start deploying to a production-like environment from early on in the development process.
+Whichever option you choose, [you should start deploying to a production-like environment from early on in the development process](https://blog.thepete.net/blog/2019/10/04/hello-production/).

 Note that sending traffic from the internet to your local machine for _any_ testing purposes is not permitted.
 In order to enable testing, you can request [sandbox accounts](sandbox/) on both cloud.gov or AWS.

+## Themes

+In general:

+- The more your system looks like other TTS systems, the better
+  - This allows TTS to more easily share people, patterns, code, and services across projects
+- The more you can offload (to your hosting provider, frameworks, etc.), the better
+  - This will lower your operational and compliance burden

 ## Notes

 - Below, "internal" projects mean "things built by and for TTS", i.e. "not for a partner agency".
+If you're building for a partner agency to own long term, you will want to factor in considerations for their environment.
 - **If an option isn't listed below, you probably can't use it** for deploying TTS projects.
 This includes:
   - GitHub Pages ([why](https://18f.gsa.gov/2015/05/14/18Fpages/))
   - Heroku and other platform services